berntpopp/RequiForm/docs/Home.md

 # Welcome to the RequiForm Wiki

-**RequiForm** is a client-side web application for generating and managing genetic test requisition forms.
+**RequiForm** is a client-side web application for generating and managing test requisition forms.
 It aims to streamline the process of filling out patient information, selecting specific genetic tests or panels, and producing a final PDF (with embedded QR codes) that can be shared or printed.

 This Wiki provides comprehensive documentation for users and contributors.